-Upon request, the Police Division can provide firearms safety programs for various groups, focusing on responsible gun ownership topics and safety.
+Upon request, the Police Division can provide firearms safety programs for various groups, focusing on gun ownership topics and safety.

-The division has free gun locks available to assist residents in keeping firearms secure and out of reach.
+The division has free gun locks available to assist residents in keeping firearms secure and out of reach of children.

 For more information, or to request a gun lock, complete the email form below.